KarchinLab/CLUMP/README.md

 CLUMP (CLustering by Mutation Postion) is an unsupervised clustering of amino acid residue positions where variants occur, without any prior knowledge of their functional importance.

+## Citation
+If you use CLUMP in your research, please cite:
+* Turner T et al. Proteins linked to autosomal dominant and autosomal recessive disorders harbor characteristic rare missense mutation distribution patterns <http://biorxiv.org/content/early/2015/04/27/018648>

 ## CLUMP requires:
 * R/3.0.0
 * python/2.7.3